Planning a trip to Western Norway’s cutest city? Check below for all the best things to do in Bergen!

 Although a population of less than 300,000 sounds small, Bergen is actually Norway’s second largest city behind Oslo.
 Located on the west coast, it’s surrounded by mountains and was officially founded all the way back in 1070 by King Olav Kyrre.
 It was even the capital of Norway for a time and has, in general, played a huge role in the country’s history.

 Today it’s one of the most popular places to visit in Norway and is often a launching city for cruises and road trips to nearby fjords and towns.
-Here’s all we got up to in the few days we had!
+Here’s everything I’ve gotten up to so far!

-Disclaimer: Visit Bergen was kind enough to supply us with complimentary Bergen Cards and Frescohallen with dinner.
-All opinions are my own.
+Disclaimer: On my first trip, Visit Bergen was kind enough to supply us with complimentary Bergen Cards and Frescohallen with dinner.
+However, all subsequent trips have been from my own pocket!

 Quick Bergen Travel Tips

 • Getting in: Bergen has its own airport (BGO) which does get some direct international flights.
-From there, it’s about an hour to Bergen via the Light Rail (buy tickets from vending machines at the airport exit).
-You’ll want to get off at the Byparken stop to get close towards Bergenhus and Bryggen and then it’s about 1/2 km walk.
+From there, it’s about an hour to Bergen via the Light Rail/Bybanen (buy tickets from vending machines at the airport exit).
+You’ll want to get off at the Byparken stop.
 If you’re with a group, you could also pre-book a private transfer.

-• Stay in Touch: I always like to be able to use my phone when traveling, so I’m constantly getting tourist SIM cards.
-The nice thing is now eSIMs exist, so you no longer have to physically move things around!
-Get this eSIM ahead of time for Norway.
+• Stay in Touch: Get this eSIM ahead of time for Norway.
 It also works in both the UK and other countries in Europe if you’re traveling other places.

 • Getting Around: Bergen, like most Norwegian cities, is small!
 You can easily walk to all the main attractions in under 15 minutes (I’d say even under 10).
 If you leave the city for other parts of southern and western Norway, then I do recommend renting a car.